Phoebe Fuller BACP(Sr Acc): individuals and couples

 Telephone sessions: £50

 I work Monday to Thursday during the day time and can offer evening appointments currently on Monday, Tuesday and Wednesday evenings.
-For COUPLES (only) I can offer Saturday morning appointments.
+For COUPLES (only) I can sometimes offer Saturday morning appointments.

 I offer weekday Monday - thursday